-Teb went back to the bar.
+"Ask her out.
+You know you want to."
+"Ah, what I want to do with that girl.
+I wouldn't know where to begin."
+"What are you talking about?
+Just another chick."
+"Listen, my man, that one's something else."
+He rubbed his hands together.
 "Feel like getting drunk?"
 "Mamá!
 What are you doing still up?"
 María Elena had entered the house as quietly as she could.
 The light was on in the living room, but all the bedrooms were dark.
 She had assumed everyone was sleeping.
 "Querida, you should stay in the city, at Modesta's, when you are this late!
 Aren't you tired?
 How was work?"
 María Elena dropped onto the sofa.
 "I don't like going to Modesta's anymore.
 She makes me feel sad.
 And besides, work wasn't so bad.
 I had a drink before I left, that's all.
 Poor Teb's worried that smoking's going to be outlawed and he'll go out of business."
 Mamá narrowed her eyes.
-"And what about this Esteban?"
+"And what about this Estéban?"
 "What do you mean, Mamá?
-Teb's Nilo's brother.
-And besides, he's my boss.
+Teb's my boss.
 You know that."
 "Is he single?"
 María Elena rolled her eyes.
 "Not him, Mamá."
 "Why not?
 You seem to like him."
 "I'll admit there's something attractive about him.
 But he has that thing..."
 "What thing?"
 María Elena sat up straight.
 "Mamá, he thinks he's not good enough for me.
 And you know, when a man thinks that way, he ends up convincing you of it in the end.
 That's all."
 She sat back again.
 "It's a doomed thing.
 Plus, he's never even asked me out.
 He mostly makes fun of me."
 "Ah!
 Then he does like you."
 María Elena laughed and kissed her mother on the top of her head.
 "Good night, Mamá.
 You forget I'm not in third grade.
 We don't just kick each other in the shins anymore."
 "Sure you do."
 She chuckled.
 "And don't judge your sister Modesta.
 This wedding is not easy on her."
-María Elena wondered why Trini's wedding would be hard on Modesta.
-Modesta was happily married, well-to-do, successful.
+María Elena wondered why Trini's wedding would be hard on Modesta?
+Modesta was happily married, well to do, successful.
 Trini was next in line for marriage; it was her turn, after all.
 María Elena thought if this wedding were difficult for anyone, it would be so for Claudio.
 It would remind him of his own wedding and his lovely bride, her sister Adela.
 Adela died so unexpectedly.
 He still looked sad sometimes.
 Trini was sitting up in bed.
 "Hey, you're home late!"
 "And you're still awake.
 Shouldn't you be getting your beauty sleep?"
 Trini giggled.
 "I guess it's too late for that!"
 "Hey, Trini?
 What's up with Mo?"
 Trinidad frowned.
 "What do you mean?"
-"She's so, so -" "Competitive?
+"She's so, so..."
+"Competitive?
 Bossy?
-Hell-bent on making you feel inferior to her in any way she can?
-Like you're not good enough - like - " "Okay, okay!"
+Hell bent on making you feel inferior to her in any way she can?
+Like you're not good enough.
+Like..."
+"Okay, okay!"
 María Elena started to undress.
 "But why?
 Why is she like that?"
 Trini leaned on one elbow.
 "She always wanted to be the best.
 I don't know why.
 Even when we were kids, her doll was the rich one, the winning athlete, the famous movie star.
 Remember?"
 María Elena pulled a T-shirt on for a nightgown and sat facing her sister.
 "But why would your wedding upset her?"
 "Oh.
 That."
 Trini fell back onto the bed.
 "You really want to know?"
 María Elena nodded.